kshaffer/courses/mt4-writing.md

 Students will form their own groups of 3–4 students.
 Those groups will be assigned two dates by which they will make substantive edits to a Wikipedia article on a piece or concept we are exploring in class.

 Each week one group will take a piece or concept that we as a class discuss during the first meeting of the week (Monday/Tuesday), and they will find errors or holes in the Wikipedia article on that piece/concept.
-The group will then improve the Wikipedia article for the next class meeting (Wednesday/Thursday) and briefly present their edits (and the reasons for them) to the class.
-We will include these insights as a focus in our class activity for the day.
+The group will then improve the Wikipedia article for the next class meeting (Wednesday/Thursday).
+Then all students will be assigned that Wikipedia page as a reading for the next Monday/Tuesday.
+If appropriate, we will include these insights as a focus in our class activity for that day.

 I will assess the edits and presentation as pass/not-pass.
-Generally, any substantive improvement(s) to the article and clear presentation of that improvement in class will warrant a pass.
+Generally, any substantive improvement(s) to the article will warrant a pass.
 If the edit is not completed or does not meet my standard, I will meet with the group to discuss a possible makeup opportunity within the next week.
 Once a week has passed, no reassessment opportunity will be given.

 A link to the edited Wikipedia article, as well as a brief description of the changes made and the reasons for the changes, should be provided [on this form](https://docs.google.com/forms/d/1QugPquIqs0m3MMiY--afLwZHkth7RFutImjnCCTU3QM/viewform?usp=send_form) before the class in which the edits are due.